1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Bicycles, Motorcycles, and Scooters

-Bicycles may either be stored in a student's room, or on bike racks provided by the university.
-Bikes may be stored in a student's room, as long as all roommates agree to storage of the bike in the room.
+Bicycles may either be stored in a student's room, or on bike racks provided by the university, and are prohibited from being stored in any other location.
+Bikes may be stored in a student's room as long as all roommates agree to storage of the bike in the room.

-Bike racks can be found in numerous locations adjacent to the residential facilities.
+Bike racks can be found in the following locations:

-Vehicles with combustion engines, such as motorcycles and scooters, may not be stored in or around residential facilities, and should be parked in an appropriate parking lot.
+Vehicles with combustion engines may not be stored in or around residential facilities.
+Motorcycles and scooters should be parked in an appropriate parking lot.
 Vehicles found in violation of this policy will be removed by the University, and all costs associated will be charged to the responsible party’s student account.

 Closing of Residential Facilities